Congress seeks to corner govt over NPR, claims MHA report calls it 'first step to NRC'

 "This means that they have already announced the policy of the government.
 The latest annual report of the BJP government clearly says that the NPR is the first step towards the creation of the NRC," he said.
 "Once again the BJP government is caught in a trap of their own making.
 2018-19 Annual Report of the Union Home Ministry clearly states NPR is first step to NRC.
 Also in 2014, former MoS Home Ministry Kiren Rijiju replied to a question in Rajya Sabha stating the same.
 Who's lying now," the Congress asked on its Twitter handle.

-Maken alleged that since the last five years, the BJP government has been saying so again and again.
+Maken alleged that in the last five years, the BJP government has been saying so again and again.
 "Who are they fooling now," he asked.
 Earlier, they said they will bring NRC.
-Now they have done it in the garb of NPR, he alleged, adding that as soon as you link the NPR to the NRC, "this is something to be objected to.
+Now they have done it in the garb of NPR, the Congress leader alleged, adding that as soon as you link the NPR to the NRC, "this is something to be objected to.
 Because, the Congress never took the step to link NPR with NRC."

 All through, the government has been saying that the NPR is the first step towards the NRC, Maken said.
 "Why didn't the home minister earlier refute this when it was brought out in the policy document of the government, the annual report of the Home Ministry," he asked.